linusshops/pipeline/README.md

     ->thenReturn();
 ```

 Yip.
 It is that simple.
 Let's look at some examples.
-We'll start easy and work our way up.

 ## Pipes can be closures